 FCA is the Fellowship of Christian Athletes, and the cool thing about this club is you don’t even have to be an athlete!
-We meet as a whole group once on Wednesdays from 4:15PM-5:30PM and on Fridays at 8:30AM for a rally together talking about events that affect our students on a day-to-day basis.
+We meet as a whole group on Tuesdays from 8:15AM-9:00AM for a rally together talking about events that affect our students on a day-to-day basis.
 It’s a great time for students to come together and talk about their faith and what matters most to them!
-For more information, please contact our sponsor: Mr.Jesse Thibodeau
+For more information, please contact our sponsor: Coach Mark Gilles

 Future Farmers of America

 FFA is Future Farmers of America.
 The club is sponsored by Mr. Greg West, CLMS Agriculture teacher.
 This year’s club has won numerous awards under Mr. West’s direction.
 For Additional FFA Club information please click here.